-- All required music courses must be completed with C or better.
+- All required music courses must be completed with a C or better.

-Upon being admitted to the teacher education track, the Conservatory and the School of Education have a process in place to assure that all teacher candidates will be assessed throughout their program according to “Fitness to Teach” criteria (the Fitness to Teach Checklist/Referral Form is available from the Music Education Faculty).
+Upon being admitted to the teacher education track, the Conservatory and the School of Education have a process in place to assure that all teacher candidates will be assessed throughout their program according to “Professional Readiness” criteria (the Professional Readiness Checklist/Referral Form is available from the Music Education Faculty).
 Additional criteria include:

 - Meeting academic requirements, including scholastic integrity and good communication skills.

 - Exhibiting personal and professional behaviors, such as appropriate social and interpersonal skills and appropriate dress for professional contexts.

 - Demonstrating appropriate cultural and social attitudes and behavior, including respect for diversity and acceptance of and accommodations for exceptional learners